energysistem/manuals/42360-Tower8/en/14-charge.md

-## Device Charging
+## Device Recharging

-The *Energy Tower 8* has a "DC OUT" by which you can connect a USB cable to charge another device like a smartphone or tablet while you are using it as a player.
+The *Energy Tower 8* features two "DC OUT" outputs that allow you to recharge your smartphone, tablet or MP3 player while using it.

-Output Specifications "DC OUT": <br>
+Output specifications "DC OUT": <br>

 Voltage = 5V <br>
 Maximum Current = 2.5 A